 After annealing at high temperatures, a mismatch in thermal expansion between the silica and silicon layers results in thermally induced stresses in the structure at the operating temperature (typically room temperature).

-This model is included as an example in the following products:Structural Mechanics Module Wave Optics Module
+This model example illustrates applications of this type that would nominally be built using the following products:Structural Mechanics Module Wave Optics Module

 - COMSOL Multiphysics® and

 - Wave Optics Module and